 “The Ruhlmann chair from the ’20s could cost as much as a house it went into.
 That changed with Mid-Century Modern.”

 And then, after 20 or 30 years, the original houses that these things were in started to break up.
 People moved.
 All of a sudden, somebody who had a big house in 1960, with some Eames fiberglass, some Herman Miller pieces, and a couple of the Eames lounge chairs and ottomans, it all started coming out for sale because the house was being broken up.
 That’s when these things started to be more available on the secondary market.

-With Mid-century Modern, the first time you see these things, you’ll either say, “My grandmother had that.
-I love that.
-I want to buy that,” or you’ll say, “Jeez, I remember that.
+With Mid-Century Modern design, the first time you see these things, you’ll either say, “My grandmother had that.
+I loved it,” or you’ll say, “Jeez, I remember that.
 I hated it!”
 And then maybe it starts to grow on you.
 We see both kinds of collectors.
 It’s a funny thing that happens.
 It’s doubtful that your children are going to be interested in holding and collecting anything that you collect.
 That’s just the way of the world.